kaustubh285/football_analysis_yolo/README.md

 - `input/`: Directory for input video files.
 - `output/`: Directory for annotated output videos.
 - `models/`: Directory for storing trained models.
-- `stubs/`: Directory for storing pre-computed tracking data (optional).
+- `stubs/`: Directory for storing pre-computed tracking data.
+This is where the pkl files generated for a video are stored.
+If a new input with same filename is given, instead of computing the tracking data again, it uses the pkl files.
+(Can be turned off by setting "read_from_stub=False" in main.py)
 - `development_and_analysis/`: Contains notebooks for testing and analysis.
   - `color_assignment.ipynb`
 - `training/`: Contains model training notebook to be used separately from the project to generate weights of the model.